Dahomey Gap

-In West Africa, the Dahomey Gap refers to the portion of the Guinean forest-savanna mosaic that extends all the way to the coast in Benin, Togo, and Ghana, thus separating the forest zone that covers much of the south of the region into two separate parts.
-The forest region west of the gap is called the Upper Guinean forests or Guinean forest zone, and the portion east of the gap is called the Lower Guinean forests, Lower Guinean-Congolian forests, or Congolian Forest Zone.
+In West Africa, the Dahomey Gap refers to a portion of the Lower Guinea region, where the predominant climate and vegetation type is open savannah grassland bordering on semi-arid along the Gulf of Guinea coast and a slightly wetter, mixed Guinean forest–savanna mosaic behind the coast.
+The gap (region) is around 200 km wide, and can be found between southeastern Ghana and southwestern Nigeria, taking in southern parts of Benin and Togo, thus separating the forest zone that covers much of the southern parts of West Africa into two separate (disconnected) parts.
+The forest region west of the gap is called the Upper Guinean forests or Guinean forest zone, extending from Sierra Leone to western Ghana, and the portion east of the gap is called the Lower Guinean forests, Lower Guinean-Congolian forests, or Congolian Forest Zone, extending from southwestern Nigeria to the Congo Basin.

-The major cities in the Gap are Accra, Lomé, Cotonou and Porto-Novo.
+The major cities in the Gap are; Accra, Lomé, Cotonou, Porto-Novo and Badagry, which sits around its eastern edge.
 Several other cities, such as Kumasi, exist on the fringe of the Gap.